wp-plugins/printfriendly/readme.txt

 = I still need help! =
 If you have any other issues with the plugin or the PrintFriendly widget, please write to support@printfriendly.com.

+== Free - Ad Supported ==

+This highly polished, professional plugin is free to use and fully functional.
+We maintain, improve, and offer support to all users.

+You get all this for free, and in return tasteful ads are displayed in a non-interfering way.

+Ads are only shown in the email confirmation window.
+No other ads are displayed or embedded in the content, or snuck in anywhere else.

+== Purchase an Ad-Free Subscription ==

+Get a quality product for reasonable price.
+Remove the ads by purchasing an ad-free subscription.
+It’s cheap, easy, and straightforward.

+Your ad-free subscription applies to this email plugin, and our popular PrintFriendly & PDF plugin.

+Purchase now at PrintFriendly.com/pro

+== Privacy & Data ==

+PDFs are generated on our server; ** this plugin “phones home” **.
+Also if the end-user shares the page via email, the email is sent by our server.

+Our Fundamental Principles:

+* ** We do not sell data.** Period.
+* ** We do not share data,** unless compelled by the law.
+* ** We do not ask for personal information,** unless it's needed to provide a service.
+* ** We don’t store personal information,**  unless required for the on-going operation of service.

+Specifically, here’s what we do with the data and information:

+** Page content is not sent or stored on server,** except to generate the PDF.
+After the PDF is generated, we temporarily store the PDF to allow the end-user time to download.
+After this time has expired, the PDF is permanently deleted.

+If you’re using the non-JavaScript option in the plugin, then the preview is generated on our server and temporarily stored in cache for a few minutes.
+After that time it is permanently deleted.

+** Email Address & Content get permanently deleted ** In order to send the email, we need to store the email address and message on our server.
+After the email has been sent and found not to be a spammer, the email address is permanently deleted.

+** Server log files get created and deleted.** Browsers and Servers pass non-personally-identifying information, such as the browser type, language, referrer, and the date/time.
+We may use this data to analyze how the service is being used.
+Non-personally-identifying aggregate data may get published, e.g., by a report on trends in the usage of the service.

 == Screenshots ==

 1. The Print Friendly widget optimizes and formats your pages for print.
 Users can remove images and text before printing plus get a PDF